 * The medium score from 3.67 - (3.67+1.33) = from 3.67-5.00

-The Results of Study Questions
+Results of Study Questions

 Q1: What is the distribution of attitudes of Arab students in East Jerusalem in grades 3-12 towards science?

-To answer this question, the researcher calculated the arithmetical averages and the standard deviations of the responses of the study sample on the questionnaires’ items that represents the extent to which Israeli system students and students from the schools under the authority of the Palestinian government accepted the curriculum.
+To answer this question, the researcher calculated the arithmetical averages and the standard deviations of the responses of the study sample to the questionnaire’s items representing the extent to which Israeli system students and students from the schools under the authority of the Palestinian government accepted the curriculum.

-Table (3): This table shows the arithmetical averages and the standard deviations of the responses of the sample of the study to the extent of (Israeli system) students and, students from the schools under the authority of the Palestinian government acceptance of the science curriculum.
+Table 3: This table shows the arithmetical averages and the standard deviations of the responses of the study sample reflecting the acceptance of science curriculum among Israeli system students and students from the schools under the authority of the Palestinian government.